zjin-lcf/python-package-snowwhite/README.md

 Install IRIS in your system.
 Please see https://github.com/ORNL/iris

-To run an example on a NVIDIA CUDA system:
+Running an example on a NVIDIA CUDA system:
 ```
 cd ~/work/snowwhite/example-iris
 ./1-setup-cuda.sh